 ▷ Carnival characters

-Some of the famous Trinidad and Tobago Carnival characters that you will for sure see during the Trinidad Carnival Parade include Dame Lorraine a 18th century French aristocrat women with an extremely exaggerated body.
+Some of the famous Trinidad and Tobago Carnival characters that you will for sure see during the Trinidad Carnival Parade include Dame Lorraine, a 18th century French aristocrat woman with an extremely exaggerated body.
 This is a very popular Trinidad Carnival Costume.

 Jab Jabs and Jab Molassie are carnival characters that represent the devil and his molasses.
 They perform rhythmic devil dances to beats produced from the tin pans.
 Their chains are held by imps who attempt to restrain the Jab Jab who tries to terrorise his spectators.